skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

                     if (this.frameDescriptor == null) {
                         varDecls.add(new GlobalVarDeclStmtNode(variableId, declarationKind));
                     } else {
-                        FrameSlot frameSlot;
-                        try {
-                            frameSlot = this.frameDescriptor.addFrameSlot(variableId, declarationKind, FrameSlotKind.Object);
+                        int frameSlot = this.frameDescriptor.addSlot(FrameSlotKind.Object, variableId, declarationKind);
-                        } catch (IllegalArgumentException e) {
+                        if (this.functionLocals.putIfAbsent(variableId, new LocalVariable(frameSlot, declarationKind)) != null) {
                             throw new EasyScriptException("Identifier '" + variableId + "' has already been declared");
                         }
-                        // a local variable cannot have the same name as a function argument if (this.functionLocals.put(variableId, frameSlot) != null) {
-                            throw new EasyScriptException("Identifier '" + variableId + "' has already been declared");
+                        varDecls.add(new LocalVarDeclStmtNode(frameSlot));
                     }
-                        varDecls.add(new LocalVarDeclStmtNode(frameSlot, declarationKind));
                 }
             }
         }
-        }
 ```

-Here, we can see the `FrameSlot` being created from the `FrameDescriptor`
+Here, we can see the frame slot being created from the `FrameDescriptor.Builder`
 when we encounter a variable declaration inside a function definition
 (we have to handle errors with duplicate variables too,
 including a local variable having the same name as a function argument,